lol768/XenForo-MCASSOC/README.md

 **Now setting up the addon is easier than ever!**

-A new, completely automated system has been introduced to allow for domains to be verified and shared secret keys to be generated on-demand.
+The shared secret is a required setting when configuring the addon and a new, completely automated system has been introduced to allow for domains to be verified and shared secret keys to be generated on-demand.
 This replaces the old system which required add-on users to send an email to lukegb.
 Many thanks to lukegb for his help getting these changes deployed.

 1. Visit https://mcassoc.lukegb.com/
 2. Enter the domain (where the forums are served from) you wish to verify in the right-hand textbox